aokealy/pokemonshop/README.md

 # Project 5
-- Welcome to my Project 5 Eccomerce store where I created a Pokemon Shop since I am a passionate fan of Pokemon and wanted to try and create my very own store :)
+- Welcome to my Project 5 Eccomerce store where I created a Pokemon Shop since I am a passionate fan of Pokemon and wanted to try and create my very own store.
+In this project I demostrate a payment system Paypal and use CRUD functionallity for users to be able to update and delete items :)
 - Here are the links to the deployed version of my website and my Github Repository!
 - https://pokemon-shop-ecommerce-ee0b37d9ff00.herokuapp.com/ - Heroku App
 - https://github.com/aokealy/pokemonshop - Github Repository